 Serratus anterior workouts – With resistance band

-Serratus muscle workouts | The exercise can probably help you to optimize the movements of the shoulder blades.
+Serratus muscle workouts | The exercise can probably help you optimize the shoulder blades’ movements.
 This is often also suitable for getting a scapular winging under control.
-One speaks of scapular winging when the inner edge of the shoulder blade, i.e. the edge near the spine, lifts off.
-The exercise that I present to you here is very good for training the serratus anterior (anterior saw muscle).
-The serratus anterior is a muscle that e.g. can ensure that the scapula remains flat and fixed on the thorax.
+One speaks of scapular winging when the inner edge of the shoulder blade, i.e., the edge near the spine, lifts off.
+The exercise I present here is perfect for training the serratus anterior (anterior saw muscle).
+The serratus anterior is a muscle that, e.g., can ensure that the scapula remains flat and fixed on the thorax.

 Serratus muscle workouts